 The success of Shiba Inu

 So what happened to Shiba Inu (SHIB)?
 And yes, it’s named for the same type of dog from the meme that inspired Dogecoin.
 And the same breed as Musk’s puppy.
-Its recent 300% price surge rewarded investors, especially if they had bought the meme coin at the start of the year, with potential returns in the hundreds of thousands of dollars.
+Its recent 300% price surge rewarded investors, especially if they had bought the meme coin at the start of the year, with potential returns in the hundreds of thousands of pounds.
 But what made this coin succeed in the dog-eat-dog game of competing canine cryptos?
 It was promoted by another game master, Vitalik Buterin.

 Staying ahead of the game